FM-ds/courses/data/README.md

 We don't require any prior downloaded software for the masterclass (* You may use *any* text editor already installed on your system.
 You might already have [Sublime Text](https://www.sublimetext.com/), [Notepad++](https://notepad-plus-plus.org/) or [Atom](https://github.com/atom/atom/releases/tag/v1.60.0) on your system.
 The default *Notepad* in Windows is inadequate, as it is difficult to  format indents in it.
 However, we will conduct the common coding experience for the class in [*VSCode*](https://code.visualstudio.com/)).
 It helps us speed up things on the day if you do some preparation before the class:

 - Take a look at [Visual Studio Code (*VSCode*) Desktop](https://code.visualstudio.com/docs)
+- Take a look at the [Vega-Lite Visualisation Grammar](https://vega.github.io/vega-lite/) and the [Vega-Lite Example Gallery](https://vega.github.io/vega-lite/examples/)
+  - Vega-Lite is based on the [Grammar of Graphics](https://www.springer.com/gp/book/9780387245447) by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson), which is the basis of the [ggplot2](https://ggplot2.tidyverse.org/) package in `R` and the [Altair](https://altair-viz.github.io/) package in `python`.
+It is also the basis of the [Vega](https://vega.github.io/vega/) visualisation grammars, which [Vega-Lite](https://vega.github.io/vega-lite/) is a simplification of.

 #### 🎮 Action points

 - [Download and install *VSCode*](https://code.visualstudio.com/) for your operating system
 - Install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin for *VSCode*
+- Test that the [Simple Bar Chart](https://vega.github.io/editor/#/examples/vega-lite/bar) example in the [Vega Editor](https://vega.github.io/editor/) works in your browser
+  - If you get blank screen at first, try clicking on the `Fulscreen` button in the top right corner of the right pane of the editor

 🐘 *If you know what you are doing, you are welcome to use *any* text editor, provided that you also know how to establish a live server with `ptyhon`, such as [`SimpleHTTPServer`](https://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver) or [`wutch`](https://www.linkedin.com/pulse/introducing-wutch-python-based-live-server-vagiz-duseev/).
 🦏 *If you *really* know what you are doing, you are also welcome to skip the these steps and use an all-in-browser development environment like [*Codepen*](https://codepen.io/)